 The National School Lunch Program was established in 1946 as a "measure of national security to safeguard the health and well - being of the Nation's children."
 With the passage of the Healthy Hunger Free Kids Act of 2010, the nutritional standards for meals and beverages provided on school campuses was strengthen.
 School districts receive federal reimbursement funds for each school lunch served to enrolled children that meet USDA guidelines.
 The federal meal pattern for lunch is designed to meet the nutritional needs of children.
 This is reflected in portion sizes and calorie ranges based on age/grade groups.
-Regulations require that we offer minimum portion sizes of meat, grains/breads, fruit, vegetable, and fluid milk at every lunch meal service.
-We also offer free potable water for children.
+Regulations require that we offer minimum portion sizes of meat, grains, fruits, vegetables, and fluid milk at every lunch meal service.
+Weekly sodium targets are also addressed in the meal pattern requirements.
+We offer free potable water for children during all meal services.
 Our district menus are written on a 4 week menu cycle and are certified to reflect meal pattern changes and target nutritional goals as established by the USDA.
 All regulations are being met by the district.
 We are assuring that 80% of grains served are whole grain rich, a variety of fresh and canned fruits are offered, all vegetable subgroups are being met utilizing fresh, frozen and canned items, and a variety of fat free flavored and 1% unflavored milk are being served.